decaobr/CoronaChartboostPlugin/docs/show.markdown

 #### Overview

-Shows a Chartboost interstitial or more apps screen.
+Shows a Chartboost static interstitial, video interstitial or More Apps screen.

+**Note:** Video interstitials are shown by passing `"interstitial"` to this function.
+For video interstitials to show you must set up a Video campaign and assign it to your apps in your Chartboost dashboard.

 ## Syntax